 Lifting India and Indians out of poverty and building a modern technical and industrial base were among the major objectives of the new nation.

 - In 1950 the government set up a Planning Commission to help design and execute suitable policies for economic development.
 There was a broad agreement on what was called a “mixed economy” model where both the State and the private sector would play important and complementary roles in increasing production and generating jobs.

 - In 1956 the Second Five Year Plan was formulated.
 This focused strongly on the development of heavy industries such as steel and on the building of large dams.
 These sectors would be under the control of the State.
 This focus on heavy industry and the effort at state regulation of the economy was to guide economic policy for the next few decades.

 - This approach had many strong supporters but also some vocal critics.
 Some felt that it had put inadequate emphasis on agriculture.
 Others argued that it had neglected primary education.
-Still others believed that it had not taken account of the environmental implications of economic policies.
+Still, others believed that it had not taken account of the environmental implications of economic policies.

 An Independent Foreign Policy

-India gained freedom soon after the devastations of the Second World War and at that time the United Nations formed in 1945.
+India gained freedom soon after the devastations of the Second World War and at that time the United Nations was formed in 1945.

 - The 1950s and 1960s saw the emergence of the Cold War where power rivalries and ideological conflicts between the USA and the USSR were heightening with both countries creating military alliances.

 - This was also the period when colonial empires were collapsing and many countries were attaining independence.
-Our Prime Minister Jawaharlal Nehru was also the foreign minister of newly independent India.
+Our Prime Minister Jawaharlal Nehru was also the foreign minister of the newly independent India.
 He developed free India’s foreign policy in this context.